nothixy/shAUR/README.md

 ## How to use

-Copy usr/* to /usr/, and run aur
+Copy everything to /usr/, and run aur